Return to Index

 - What treatment options are available to me?

-If you are prescribed medicine:
+If you are prescribed medication:

 - How long will it take to work?